It’s nuts. Absolutely nuts.

-I realize there are other food allergies – dairy and wheat, for example – but when your kid receives the diagnosis that she’s allergic to peanuts, in the most severe degree, everything changes.
+There are other allergies – dairy and wheat, for example – but when your kid receives the diagnosis she’s allergic to peanuts, in the most severe degree, everything changes.

 My kiss is toxic.
 Well, once it was.
 Two hours after I ate a peanut-butter-and-jelly sandwich, I planted one on Marie’s cheek as I put her into her car seat.

 Nearly instant hives followed, as did other signs, as time went on: Belly aches after a cupful of Chex mix recipes.
 Feverish conditions with each order of Chick-fil-A nuggets – her favorite.
 The tests confirmed it.

 It’s a simple existence, really: Read, every label on every box and every bag.